 Skinner Player Pipe Organ Preservation

-In 2018, Brucemore will complete the restoration of the 1929 Skinner player pipe organ that kicked off in January of 2014 thanks to generous support from the following:
+In 2018, Brucemore completed the restoration of the 1929 Skinner player pipe organ that kicked off in January of 2014 thanks to generous support from the following:

 - Hall-Perrine Foundation